 Stress Relieving Activities

 According to some interesting research, cognitive behavioral therapy (CBT) may be effective at bringing your period back.
-In a randomized controlled study, the group of women that participated in 16 CBT sessions experienced a return in their period after 20 weeks.
+In a randomized controlled study, the sample group that participated in 16 CBT sessions experienced a return in their period after 20 weeks.
 It’s important to note that these CBT sessions included a combination of education on nutrition and exercise.

 Too much stress in your life can be a burden on your mental health, but also your physical health.
 Find ways to cut out the noise in your life by going for a walk, meditating or trying therapy to help support your reproductive health.